simonpf/quantnn/README.md

-# QuantNN
+# quantnn

-The ``QuantNN`` package provides an implementation of quantile regression neural networks on top of Keras and Pytorch.
+The ``quantnn`` package provides an implementation of quantile regression neural networks on top of Keras and Pytorch.